 The Hawaii Tourist Board also has a program called Malama Hawaii that provides free, yes, free accommodation in return for voluntary work.
 The program usually gives one or two nights free at your existing accommodation but it’s worth inquiring to see if you can’t stay for longer by offering more of your time and labor for free.
 Hawaii also has voluntary organizations such as animal care and environmental charities that provide free accommodation in return for helping them with their work.
 It’s a win-win really since you are making Hawaii a better place while extending your stay on these beautiful islands.

-Where To Stay In Hawaii In November?
+Where To Stay In Hawaii by month:

-February in Hawaii is warm but can be wet.
+February: February in Hawaii is warm but can be wet.
 The rainier winter months are just beginning to draw to an end but the islands are at their greenest and most lush at this time of year.
 For this reason, why not visit the stunning Garden Island of Kauai?
 The jungle-clad peaks are spectacularly beautiful especially after a few months of nourishing rainfall.
 It’s the perfect time of year to explore the stunning coasts, beautiful beaches, and lush tropical gardens of the south coast of Kauai.

 October is the end of the Hawaiian summer, and the weather is typically hot and dry.
 It’s not the most popular time of year for visitors so it’s a great time to enjoy bargain accommodation.
 Most hotels aren’t full and so you have a better chance of booking the best hotels than in the peak winter season.

 Since the weather is dry, it’s an excellent time to explore the marvels of The Volcanoes National Park on Hawaii’s Big Island.
 The best place from which to start your explorations is the town of Hilo on the green and lush eastern coast.